A New Quantum Linear System Algorithm Beyond the Condition Number and Its Application to Solving Multivariate Polynomial Systems: New Quantum Algorithm for Multivariate Polynomial Systems

 \begin{definition} Let $\bmacmat$ be the Boolean Macaulay matrix of a given polynomial system, with the last column~$-\bvec$ corresponding to the constant terms of the polynomials.
 Let $\bmacmat = [ A , -\bvec ]$.
 Then equation $ A \xvec = \bvec$ is called the {\em Boolean Macaulay linear system}. \end{definition}

 The Boolean Macaulay formulation offers two key advantages for quantum algorithms that solve multivariate polynomial systems.

 \begin{enumerate} \item \textbf{Structured Sparsity \cite[Lemma 5.4]{ding2023limitations}.} The Boolean Macaulay matrix is $\mathrm{poly}(n)$-sparse, and the locations as well as the values of its nonzero entries can be computed implicitly.
-Hence, the matrix fits naturally into the sparse-access model required by the QLS algorithms. \item \textbf{Efficient Solution Extraction \cite[Theorem 6.1]{ding2023limitations}.} Given samples of the quantum state that encode the solution of the Boolean Macaulay linear system, a Boolean solution for the original polynomial system in time polynomial in~$n$. \end{enumerate}
+Hence, the matrix fits naturally into the sparse-access model required by QLS algorithms.

+\item \textbf{Efficient Solution Extraction \cite[Theorem 6.1]{ding2023limitations}.} Given samples of the quantum state that encode the solution of the Boolean Macaulay linear system, one can recover a satisfying assignment for the original polynomial system in time polynomial in~$n$. \end{enumerate}

 The principal obstacle is \emph{truncated QLS condition number} \cite[Corollary 5.6]{ding2023limitations}

 which grows exponentially (here $h$ denotes the Hamming weight of the hidden Boolean solution).
 This exponential lower bound on the solution norm indicates that any QLS algorithm, along with traditional preconditioning techniques, is ineffective for generic polynomial systems when approached via the Boolean Macaulay linear system.